Slow Cooker Sweet Potato Quinoa Chili (Thick & Cozy)

 The Veggies: Sweet Potatoes & Aromatics

-• Substitution Tip: If you are out of sweet potatoes, butternut squash creates a similar flavor profile in this vegetarian slow cooker chili.
+If you are entirely out of sweet potatoes, peeled and cubed butternut squash or sugar pumpkin makes an excellent seasonal swap in this vegetarian slow cooker chili.

 The Protein: Quinoa & Beans